"Where openness is sown, freedom is grown!"

 Thank you very much for your interest in growing Open Source Gardens and participating in our spring campaign #ConnectingGardens You are just one click away.

 ✅ You like to participate and connect with the community by sharing stories and pictures of your growing Open Source Garden within our channels or in your favorite corner of the Internet.

 ✅ Growing seeds cost money.
 So does delivery.
-Please help us with 5 Euro to cover our expenses.
-If you like to donate and further support our work, we are also happy to receive 10 Euro or more — and in case you cannot afford it, tell us in your order and we match it with a donation brought in from someone else to cover the costs for your package.
+Please help us with 10 Euro or more to cover our expenses.
+If you like to donate and further support our work, we are also happy to receive more — and in case you cannot afford it, tell us in your order and we match it with a donation brought in from someone else to cover the costs for your package.

 ✅ You have a postal address in Europe — due to plant health regulations we are not allowed to send outside Europe.